 Local Government in Australia is based upon the principle of representative democracy.
 This means that the people elect representatives to the Council to make decisions on their behalf.
 In New South Wales, Local Government elections are held every four years.
 The last Local Government Election was held on Saturday, 9 September 2017.
-The next elections will be held in September 2021.
+The next local elections will be held in September 2021.

 Bayside Council is divided into five divisions called Wards.
-At each election, voters elect three (3) Councillors for each Ward (i.e., a total of fifteen (15) Councillors) for the four year term.
-All residents of the City of Bayside who are eligible to vote are required to do so.
+At each election, voters elect three (3) Councillors for each Ward (i.e., a total of fifteen [15] Councillors) for the four year term.
+All residents of the Bayside LGA who are eligible to vote are required to do so.

 Property owners who live outside the area but who have registered their intention to vote on the non-residential roll may also vote.
 Voting is compulsory and people may only vote for candidates in the Ward in which they live or have property.
 The Councillors elect the Mayor each year.

 Residents are at any time are able to raise issues with and make representations to the elected Councillors.
 The Councillors, if they agree with the issue or representation, may pursue the matter on behalf of the person, thus allowing members of the public to indirectly influence the development of policy.
 The contact details for Council's currently elected Councillors are available on Council's website.
-Click here to view the contact details of current Councillors.